Vatscode/TodoApp/README.md

 It has the following features -

 - Anyone can create a todo
-- Anyone can see their existing todos
+- Anyone can see their existing todos in the server
-- Anyone can mark a todo as done
+- It uses Mondodb as a DB